-- Protecting the Grade II listed Town Hall and Assembly Hall through thoughtful and considerate renovation whilst modernising the building to enable better staff working
+- Protecting the Grade II listed Town Hall through thoughtful and considerate renovation whilst modernising the building to enable better staff working

 - Opening up and pedestrianising the area around the fountain, replacing it with an accessible water feature that is safe and welcoming.
 Download questions and answers about the Town Hall fountain.

 - Ensuring the Town Hall and Assembly Hall are fully accessible for all visitors

 - Restoring the War Memorial to its former glory with a better space for memorial events

-Following consultations with residents the Council has received approval to deliver the first phase of the development (Planning Committee minutes can be found on the Democracy website).
-A contractor and an architecture firm have been appointed to work closely with the Council to ensure a high-quality, respectful refurbishment of the Town Hall, Assembly Hall, and fountain area.
+Following consultations with residents the Council received approval to deliver the first phase of the development (Planning Committee minutes can be found on the Democracy website).
+A contractor and an architecture firm have been appointed to work closely with the Council to ensure a high-quality, respectful refurbishment of the Town Hall and fountain area.